-- 2.2.1 Students will be informed in writing of the assessment requirements including the nature and timing of assessment tasks for each course in the 'Higher School Certificate Assessment Handbook'. - 2.2.2 Students are advised to record assessment tasks in their Student Planner and to refer regularly to their 'Higher School Certificate Assessment Handbook'. - 2.2.3 An 'Assessment Task Notification' will be provided a minimum of two weeks before the date of the assessment task and include: - 2.2.3.1 The nature of the task - 2.2.3.2 Syllabus outcomes assessed - 2.2.3.3 The weighting of the task - 2.2.3.4 The date of the task or, for a hand-in task, the due date and time. - 2.2.4 All issues regarding assessment tasks must, in the first instance, be addressed with the class teacher by the student before the matter is referred to the relevant Head Teacher. - 2.2.5 If a student is absent from class on the day the Assessment Task Notification is issued, it is the student's responsibility to see the teacher to receive the notification. - 2.2.6 Students must attend every timetabled period on the school day prior to the scheduled date of any assessment task - 2.2.7 Students must attend every timetabled period on the scheduled date of any assessment task up to and including the conclusion of the assessment task. - 2.2.8 Failure to comply with 2.2.6 or 2.2.7 will result in a zero mark awarded unless an 'Application for Assessment Consideration Due to Illness / Misadventure' form is submitted and substantiated by the appeals committee. - 2.2.9 A copy of the 'Application for Assessment Consideration Due to Illness / Misadventure' form available from the school website or from a Deputy Principal. - 2.2.10 In the event of a situation arising that has not been foreseen in these procedures, a decision shall be made by the appeals committee.
-The appeals committee may consult on such matters as it sees fit prior to any determination. - 2.2.11 Decisions made by the appeals committee are final.
+- 2.2.1 Students will be informed in writing of the assessment task requirements including the nature and timing of assessment tasks for each course in the 'Higher School Certificate Assessment Handbook'. - 2.2.2 Students are advised to record assessment tasks in their Student Planner and to refer regularly to their 'Higher School Certificate Assessment Handbook'. - 2.2.3 An 'Assessment Task Notification' will be provided a minimum of two weeks before the date of the assessment task and include: - 2.2.3.1 The nature of the task. - 2.2.3.2 Syllabus outcomes assessed. - 2.2.3.3 The weighting of the task. - 2.2.3.4 The date of the task or, for a hand-in task, the due date and time. - 2.2.4 All issues regarding assessment tasks must, in the first instance, be addressed with the class teacher by the student before the matter is referred to the relevant Head Teacher. - 2.2.5 In the situation where a task does not function as required or unforeseeable problems occur in the administration of the task, the Head Teacher will forward a request to the Senior Executive to determine a suitable approach to address the issue.
+The Senior Executive may deem the task to be invalid or unreliable and undertake a variety of measures including: - 2.2.5.1 Reduce the weighting assigned to the task. - 2.2.5.2 Add an additional task (with minimum 2 weeks' notice) and adjusting weightings accordingly. - 2.2.5.3 Discard the task completely or any component of the task affected. - 2.2.5.4 Organise a replacement task. - 2.2.6 If a student is absent from class on the day the 'Assessment Task Notification' is issued, it is the student's responsibility to see the teacher to receive the notification. - 2.2.7 Students must attend every timetabled period on the school day prior to the scheduled date of any assessment task. - 2.2.8 Students must attend every timetabled period on the scheduled date of any assessment task up to and including the conclusion of the assessment task. - 2.2.9 Failure to comply with 2.2.7 or 2.2.8 will result in a zero-mark awarded unless an 'Application for Assessment Consideration Due to Illness/Misadventure' form is submitted and approved.

-2.3 In-School Assessment Tasks & Examinations
+- 2.2.10 A copy of the 'Application for Assessment Consideration Due to Illness/Misadventure' form is available from the school website or from a Deputy Principal. - 2.2.11 In the event of a situation arising that has not been foreseen in these procedures, a decision shall be made by the Appeals Committee.
+The Appeals Committee may consult on such matters as it sees fit prior to any determination. - 2.2.12 Decisions made by the Appeals Committee are final.

+2.3 In-school assessment tasks